Saskatoon Serviceberry

 Choosing a Site

-Light: Full sun to part shade; best fruiting with 6+ hours of direct sun.
+Light: Full sun to part shade; best fruit with 6+ hours of direct sun.

-Soil: Well-drained loam or sandy loam enriched with compost; moderately acidic to neutral (approx. pH 5.5–7.5).
+Soil: Well-drained loam or sandy loam enriched with compost; moderately acidic to neutral (about pH 5.5–7.5) — unlike blueberries, it doesn’t need acidifying.

 Planting Steps

-Plant in spring or fall; in hot-summer regions, favor early spring or cool fall weather.
+Plant in spring or fall (favor early spring or cool fall in hot-summer regions).

 Watering & Care

-Establishment: Keep evenly moist during the first 1–2 years.
+Establishment: Keep evenly moist the first one to two years.

 After establishment: Fairly drought-tolerant, but steady summer water improves berry size and yield.

-Pruning: After harvest, thin out a portion of the oldest canes to renew growth.
-Allow limited suckers for a hedge or remove for a single-stem look.
+Pruning: After harvest, thin a portion of the oldest stems to renew the plant and open it up.

 Protection